-As concrete applications are gaining momentum in the age of the Industrial Internet of Things, developers are depended upon to design this new infrastructure and create its building blocks in the form of hardware and software, platforms and standards, connectivity and security.
-In addition, architectures and the distribution of applications as well as integrated ecosystems and services, data models, and even the semantics of the transmitted data play a role in the way data travels from the sensors to the cloud and back.
+The international community is investing massively into the future of the IoT, both in terms of assets and effort.
+The IoT is still believed to be the turning point for economies to step on the accelerator while also generating fair and sustainable trade.
+The developers who are tasked with designing this new infrastructure and creating its building blocks in the form of hardware and software, platforms and standards, connectivity and security, are encountering new challenges at an exponential rate.
+In addition, architectures and the distribution of applications, integrated ecosystems and services, data models, and even the semantics of the transmitted data play a role in the way data travels from the sensors to the cloud and back.

-To address these pivotal issues, industry experts will present approaches, solutions, and practical applications that are already available today and from whose experience the conference participants can directly benefit:
+To address these pivotal issues, industry experts will present the approaches, solutions, and practical applications that are being born from the IIoT digital transformation: